 Hungary is an up-and-coming destination that makes for a fantastic place for solo travelers.
 “Hungarian goulash, smoked Hungarian Gouda, foie gras, and roasted duck are some of the dishes travelers can’t miss.
 Solo travelers looking for antiques, jewelry, and cool old-world items should head to Falk Miksa, a street near the parliament building that’s lined with fantastic shops,” says Bisesto.

 Once considered a country with a questionable reputation, Colombia is now one of the most popular travel destinations for Americans and is a great choice for budget solo explorers.
 “Cheap flights to Bogota and Cartagena are available from most major U.S. cities, and accommodations ranging from party hostels to five-star hotels can be found throughout the country.
 Solo travelers looking for a relaxing beach vacation should head to Cartagena, where they’ll have the chance to admire colonial architecture and colorful cheap food.
-Bogota offers fantastic food tours and a great LGBT scene as well as cultural appeal,” says Bisesto.
+Bogota offers fantastic food tours and a great LGBTQ scene as well as cultural appeal,” says Bisesto.